Creature — Shapeshifter

 Changeling *(This card is every creature type at all times.) *

-: Chameleon Colossus gets +X/+X until end of turn, where X is its power.
+: This gets +X/+X until end of turn, where X is this creature's power.

 Chameleon Colossus Discussion

 This males sense, maybe try it.
 A card you could try is Cream of the Crop.
 It could help you filter for Primal Surge without interupting it if you cast it before.
 A useful white "ape" is Mirror Entity.
 Also, Chameleon Colossus is another big beater.
 Finally, maybe consider Cryptic Gateway and Belbe's Portal to cheat out some big apes.